drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-viii.md

 Instead, you have to use the Junction system to get ahead of the curve.

 Interestingly, enemies becoming higher level means they will start carrying higher level magic.
-So, the higher level you become, you more magic you will have to draw in order to stay ahead.
+So, the higher level you become, the more magic you will have to draw in order to stay ahead.
 Ideally, if you could max out 100 of every spell available to you at level 1, and then stay at level 1, you'd never have to draw spells again and you could stay powerful for the whole game.

 Even more interestingly, the designers seem to have realized this.
-Almost all forced story encounters give zero experience points, but do progress you Guardian Forces significantly.
+Almost all forced story encounters give zero experience points, but do progress your Guardian Forces significantly.

-This makes every random encounter feel like not just a waste of your time, but a punishment.
+This makes every random encounter feel like not _just_ a waste of your time, but a **punishment**.

 This leads to a lot of tricks.
 If you can avoid gaining xp, that is better for your character power level.
 Some abilities take enemies out of action without